My Tokyo Guide

 Main content starts here.

 The chill of winter means you'll have to come extra prepared to brave the elements, packing scarves, gloves, down jackets, and more.
-Once you acclimate to the cold, you'll find the city is full of enchanting spectacles, soothing food, and centuries-old rituals.
-What's more, the crisp air, deep blue skies, and minimal rain make it the ideal season for incredible views across the city and surrounding countryside.
+Once you acclimate to the cold, you'll find the city is full of enchanting spectacles, soothing food, and traditional events that date back several centuries.
+What's more, the crisp air, deep blue skies, and minimal rain make it the ideal season for looking out over the city center and surrounding landscape from observation decks.

-From humble stalls to high-class restaurants, there are a huge number of places in Tokyo that serve oden—a selection of stewed meats and veggies.
+From humble stalls to high-class restaurants, there are a huge number of places in Tokyo that serve oden—a selection of fish cake, stewed meats and veggies.
 Check out the Akabane Ichibangai Shopping Street with its laid-back atmosphere, or one of Ginza's many hidden gems in the backstreets.
 Track down a great oden place in your own favorite part of town.
-In the winter months you'll also find oden on sale at virtually every convenience store.
+In the winter months, you'll also find oden on sale at many convenience stores in the city.

 Winter is the perfect season to enjoy a traditional bath or take a dip in a hot spring.
-Tokyo has numerous public baths on offer.
+Tokyo has numerous Onsen and Bathhouses.

 While summer offers vibrant festivals, bon-odori dance, and firework displays—winter also has plenty of traditional events and customs to take part in.